Home > Citizenship and Residency > Europe > Portugal > Portugal Citizenship > Portuguese Citizenship By Birth: Everything You Need to Know

 Portuguese Dual Citizenship

 Portugal does allow dual citizenship.
-While the country does not have specific dual nationality agreements, the Portuguese government, in line with Portuguese nationality law, does allow second citizenship with several countries and will not require you to give up your original citizenship to become a Portuguese citizen and, simultaneously, an EU citizen.
-You can discover more in our Portugal Dual Citizenship guide.
+While the country does not have specific dual nationality agreements, the Portuguese government, in line with Portuguese nationality law, does allow second citizenship with several countries.

 Individuals can maintain ties with their home country, but it is important to note that to gain dual citizenship in Portugal, you must meet certain criteria.
 These can include living in the country for at least five years as a legal resident (naturalization route), or having Portuguese ancestry (citizenship by descent).